 If you lose a piece, you’ll want to know that, even if it has appreciated in value, you’re covered for the loss.

-In Canada, Chubb covers jewellery items for up to 150% of their insured value.
-That means that if the market value exceeds the scheduled value at the time of loss, Chubb will provide up to a 50% coverage enhancement.
+In Canada, Chubb covers jewellery items for up to 150% of their insured value when you replace your jewellery item.
+That means that if the market value exceeds the scheduled value at the time of loss, and you choose to replace your item, Chubb will provide up to a 50% coverage enhancement.
 The problem, according to jewellery specialists at Chubb, is that many people are shocked when they find how underinsured they are.
 With a sharp rise in gold prices, for instance, a gold band purchased before the price spike may not be fully protected, even with 150% coverage.
 That’s why getting regular appraisals is so important.

-The wholesaler price of a two-carat diamond ring can vary wildly – from colourless ‘D’ at $95,400 US to an ‘M’ colour, highly included stone that wholesales at only $2,000 US.
+The wholesaler price of a two-carat diamond ring can vary wildly – from colourless ‘D’ at $121,000 CAD to an ‘M’ colour, highly included stone that wholesales at only $2,500 CAD.
 That’s why it is wise to have a professional appraisal performed for each and every piece of fine jewellery you own.